 Wildfires, including grassland fires and forest fires, are an ongoing concern where there is dry, hot weather.
 During a wildfire, people throughout the surrounding area may suffer the effects of the smoke.
-Talk with your doctor about how to prepare for this smoke, especially if you or someone in the family fits into one of these categories: works outdoors; is under age 18 or over age 65; or has asthma, COPD or other lung disease, chronic heart disease, or diabetes.
+Talk with your doctor about how to prepare for this smoke, especially if you or someone in the family fits into one of these categories: works outdoors; is under age 18 or over age 65; or has asthma, COPD or other lung diseases, chronic heart disease, or diabetes.
 Monitor your breathing and exposure to the smoke.
 If problems develop, call your physician immediately.

 - Stay indoors: People living close to the fire-stricken areas should remain indoors and avoid breathing smoke, ashes and other pollution in the area.

 - Don't count on a dust mask: Ordinary dust masks, designed to filter out large particles, will not help.
 They still allow the more dangerous smaller particles to pass through.
 Special, more expensive dust masks with true HEPA filters or an N-95 will filter out the damaging fine particles, but may not fit properly and are difficult for people with lung disease to use.
 These masks can make it more difficult for anyone to breathe and should only be used if you must go outside.
 Consult with your doctor before using a mask, especially if you have a lung disease.